eclipse-archived/ceylon-lang.org/documentation/1.0/tour/language-module.md

 # #{page.title}

-This is the twelfth part of the Tour of Ceylon.
-The [previous leg](../named-arguments) looked at invoking functions using named arguments.
+This is the thirteenth part of the Tour of Ceylon.
+The [previous part](../comprehensions) introduced comprehensions .
 We're now going to learn about Ceylon's _language module_, the basic types defined in the module `ceylon.language`.

 ## An overview of the language module